 I recently read a post at mathfour.com that discussed the “basic” concept of odd and even numbers and children’s ability to understand the difference.
 The article made me very curious so I talked briefly to 45 first grade students about even and odd numbers.
 What did I find out?

-- But most of these first graders did not understood that fact because about a third of the students thought that 32 is odd!
+But most of these first graders did not understand that fact because about a third of the students thought that 32 is odd!

 Even though odd and even numbers may be a difficult concept to learn, teach the concept and use it anyway.
 In fact, talk about it to preschoolers while you put on their socks, shoes, or mittens.
 One,_Two,_Buckle_My_Shoe.